rezer-bleede/OpenFuse/apps/web/README.md

 ## Environment variables

-Create an `.env.local` file with the following defaults:
+Create an `.env.local` file with the following defaults.
+Leaving the variable undefined disables remote fetching and uses the local connector catalogue:

 ```
+# Optional: point to a running API registry
 NEXT_PUBLIC_API_URL=http://localhost:8000
 ```